 - Students will maintain a social distance of six feet with a face covering in common spaces, including residence hall lobbies.
 Hard surfaces in common areas will be sanitized on a regular schedule.

 - Chartwells will provide food service options by staggering mealtimes, limiting seating density to account for social distancing, expanding dining areas, increasing to-go options and following CDC guidelines for food services.
-More information will be provided in coming days.

 - At Nineteen|01, the Hub and Tu Taco, students will maintain a social distance of 6 feet while in line.
 Students will eat at tables for two students per six-foot table or take their food to go.